dulapahv/CodeX/manual.md

 #### Method 1: Using a Room ID

-1. On the homepage, find the `Join a Room` section.
+1. On the homepage, find the `Join a Room` section
 2. Input the room ID provided by the room creator in the `Room ID` field.
    > When inputting the room ID, no need to include the hyphen `-` as it will be added automatically.
-3. Enter your display name in the `Name` field.
+3. Enter your display name in the `Name` field
-4. Click `Join Room →`.
+4. Click `Join Room →`

-#### Method 2: Using an Invitation Link
+#### Method 2: Using an Invite Link

-1. Click the invitation link shared with you
+1. Click the invite link shared with you
 2. Enter your display name in the `Name` field when prompted
 3. Click `Join Room →`